Snakes When Going Bush

 There’s a common perception, among both Australians and those from other countries, that the Australian outback is a dangerous place to visit because of snakes.
 TV shows will tell you we have the top 9 out of 10 most dangerous snakes in the world or something along those lines.
 Culturally we have been trained to fear snakes which compounds the dangerous perception.
 So how risky is it, and how do you reduce the risk?
 Is it safe to venture out into the aussie outback?
-This article explains my position on the matter.
+Lets see!

 Snakes generally won’t pursue a human.
 They want to get out of the way and hide.
 Usually a human is bitten by a snake only when a snake is provoked, surprised, feels threatened, chased, cornered or stepped on.

-I’ve been beating around the bush in Australia for over ten years and I’ve probably seen around a dozen snakes.
-That’s an average of not much more than 1 snake per year.
+I’ve been beating around the bush in Australia for over 15 years and I’ve probably seen around a dozen living snakes (excluding road kill or other dead sightings).
+That’s an average of less than 1 snake per year.
 Many of those snakes were seen whilst driving in a vehicle.
 It’s rare to see a snake when walking through bush.
 They are elusive creatures and will usually get out of your way long before you see them.
-I’m not a snake enthusiast and I don’t deliberately try to photograph snakes.
+I’m not a snake enthusiast and I don’t deliberately try to find or photograph snakes.
 However if I see a snake I’ll get out the camera and take a picture.
 I’ve only ever managed to take a couple of photos of snakes.
 Usually you don’t see them at all and when you do they are usually gone before you can take a shot.
 On our trip around Australia we’ve managed two snake photos – one in Fitzgerald National Park in southern WA and the other in the backyard of the place we stayed at in Katherine, Northern Territory.

 When a snake bites, often it’s a dry bite (no poison injected).
 When there is envenomation, often it’s not a fatal dose.
 Even if a dangerous dose of poison is injected, first aid is effective in prolonging life long enough to seek medical help.
 Once you get help modern anti-venom is universally effective.
 So you’re chances of being bitten by a snake are small and your chances of surviving a snake bite are good.
 Fatalities have been very rare since the advent of anti-venom.